 Council has made the following changes to comply with the Water Wise Guidelines and to become more water-wise:

 - Reprogramming irrigation systems to ensure that they only operate for 2 hours per day before 10am and after 4pm.

 - Slowly reducing the irrigation of gardens and lawns to encourage them to be less reliant on scheduled irrigation.

 - Contacting all regular users of council sportsgrounds and community facilities to ensure everyone is aware of the water wise requirements.

 - Looking for plants with low watering requirements for inclusion in future landscaping and streetscapes.

-- All contractors undertaking work on behalf of Council have been contacted and requested to obtain the required exemptions.
-Copies of exemptions have been provided to Council.
+- All contractors undertaking work on behalf of Council are contacted and requested to obtain any required exemptions when water restrictions are in effect.
+Copies of exemptions are then provided to Council.

 If you have any concerns regarding water use by Council please contact Council on 4654 7777 or by email.